Peabody School Student Population 2015-16

 - How many students attend Peabody School?
-Peabody School serves more than 150 students from Pre-kindergarten through eighth grade.
+Peabody School serves 207 students (107 girls, 100 boys), from Pre-Kindergarten through eighth grade.

 - Where do Peabody students live?
-While the majority of our students are from the Charlottesville/Albemarle area, students come from as far away as Staunton, Lexington and Gordonsville to learn here.
+While the majority of our students are from the Charlottesville/Albemarle area, students come from as far away as Staunton, Lexington and Amherst to learn here.

 Peabody School Faculty

 - How experienced are the teachers at Peabody School?
-The faculty averages 11 years of teaching experience.
+The faculty averages over 13 years of teaching experience.

 Peabody School Learning Environment